alexsteward/Cisco-Packet-Tracer/README.md

   - Analyzing packet structures (headers, trailers, etc.)
   - Network traffic analysis using simulation tools
   - Exploring various network protocols and their functions

+### Project 4: Data Encapsulation & Analyization
+- **Description:** This project focuses on Virtual LAN (VLAN) concepts and VLAN trunking to improve network segmentation and efficiency.
+It involves creating and configuring VLANs on network devices, implementing VLAN trunking using IEEE 802.1Q protocol, and analyzing inter-VLAN communication using Cisco Packet Tracer.
+The project also explores how VLANs enhance network security and traffic management.
+- **Skills Learned:**
+  - Understanding VLAN concepts and their role in network segmentation
+  - Configuring VLANs and VLAN trunking on switches
+  - Implementing and analyzing inter-VLAN routing
+  - Using Cisco Packet Tracer for network simulation and troubleshooting
+  - Exploring the IEEE 802.1Q trunking protocol

 ## Tools Used
 - Cisco Packet Tracer